 Due Date: November 1, 2023

-Exhibition: March 4-22, 2024, in Bibliowicz Family Gallery, John Hartell Gallery, and Rand Hall Roof at Cornell AAP
+Exhibition: March 2024, Bibliowicz Family Gallery & John Hartell Gallery

 Cornell Council for the Arts (CCA) announces a call for proposals to students, staff, and faculty for creative projects that showcase Cornell University’s 2023-24 academic year theme of Freedom of Expression.
 This funding opportunity aims to support interdisciplinary, innovative, and collaborative projects that delve into the realms of free expression and the arts.